blackwell-systems/LSP-MCP/README.md

 ### get_info_on_location

-Gets hover information at a specific location in a Haskell file.
+Gets hover information at a specific location in a file.

 Parameters:
-- `file_path`: Path to the Haskell file
+- `file_path`: Path to the file
+- `language_id`: The programming language the file is written in (e.g., "haskell")
 - `line`: Line number (0-based)
 - `character`: Character position (0-based)